Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 - Method 3: Install through deployment methods like SCCM.

-To install a package containing Acrobat DC, you can either run the setup.exe (in the "Build" directory) using the command line or by double-clicking it.
+To install a package containing Acrobat, you can either run the setup.exe (in the "Build" directory) using the command line or by double-clicking it.

 The language in which the package is installed depends on three factors: